DitchOoM/mqtt/Readme.md

 >
 > 📴 = Disabled for now (can be enabled easily, just disabled to speed up build times).
 File an issue if you need it and
 > it can be easily enabled.
 >
+> 🧪 = Probably will work, but currently undocumented
+>
+> ❓= Probably unsupported, no current plans to support
+>
 > ⛔ = Impossible due to API issues.

 ## Installation